FAQs About Intensives

 1. Who goes to intensives?
 And who should go?

 Professionals providing health care and mental health care find Intensives worthwhile, even if they are not in medical education or primary care, the traditional sources of Balint interest.
 If you plan to start a group, an Intensive is the perfect way to begin preparing to do so.
 Attending with a co-leader or a decision maker from your program works well, too.
 Still unsure?
 Contact the host of the next Intensive.
-You can find that information on the web site.
+Please visit our Upcoming Events page for more details.

 2.What happens at Intensives?

-Registrants are assigned to small groups that conduct Balint sessions, followed by a period of reflection on the group process and leadership.
-Learning is mostly from experience, the experience of participating in and leading your small group’s Balint session, with feedback.
+Registrants are assigned to small groups that conduct Balint sessions, each followed by a period of reflection on the group process and leadership.
+Learning is from experience, the experience of participating in and leading your small group’s Balint session, with reflection and feedback.
 Didactic presentations and opportunities to consult with faculty are also provided.

-We hold Intensives in the spring in the western part of the country and in the fall in the east.
-We advertise one at a time.
-If the registration period for the latest intensive is closed and we don’t have details of the next one available, we will soon.
+We hold Intensives at least twice yearly: in the spring in the western part of the country, in the fall in the east, and sometimes in the winter in the central part of the country.
+We open registration for one at a time.
+If the registration period for the latest intensive is closed and details of the next one do not seem to be available, they will be soon.

 4. How can I get an Intensive to occur closer to home?

-Consider hosting one.
-If you have attended an Intensive, have an agency or department able to help you with administrative support and you are willing to plan well in advance, you may be able to host an Intensive, even if you are not a credentialed leader yourself.
+Consider hosting one at your own organization!
+If you have an agency or department able to help you with administrative support and 7 to 9 other colleagues who might be interested as well, you may be able to host an Intensive on The Road.
 Contact the Coordinator of Intensives to discuss the possibilities.
-Really.
-We provide lots of technical and moral support.

 5. What else can I do if an Intensive won’t work for me?

-Look for a Balint Weekend.
+Look for a shorter event, such as a Balint Weekend.
 A Balint Weekend holds serial Balint groups, too, but is shorter and does not provide leader training.
 When you think you’re not interested in leading a group or you want something shorter or less expensive than an Intensive, a Weekend is perfect.
-Actually, it’s perfect anytime.

 6. What if I don’t see a Balint Weekend offered near me?